Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

-The LLM's function, $\mathcal{L}_{LLM}$, acts as the cognitive core.
-It processes the agent's memory (internal state $S$), environmental perception (the received segment $R$), and a local action $A$.
-Based on these inputs, it determines the next internal state $S'$, the necessary control flags $F$, the payload length $P_L$, and the tool invocation command $T_{task}$ to be executed by the ALU.
+Depending on the routing decision $p$, the agent invokes a different language model as the decision module.
+The selected model processes $S$, $R$, and $A$, and determines an action directive $D_{act}$, the next internal state $S'$, the necessary control flags $F$, the payload length $P_L$, and the tool invocation command $T_{task}$.